Member-only story

 As you can read in this blog, I became a moderate enthousiast about showing tables to doc users.
 Most people get an uncomfortable feeling, maybe even a panic attack when they see formulas based on functions they don’t understand.
 There is more than one good reason to keep tables out of sight in many scenarios.
 However it happens you want to show parts of a table in a specific manner and this approach is a possible way out.

-It is all about the row based logic dominating Coda tables.
+It is all about the row based logic dominating tables.
 You do not create 365 columns with dates, you create one and this one has 365 (or 366 in 2024).

 Step 01 — creating dates